salt-labs/loopy/README.md

 A Kubernetes packaging helper utility that tries to prevent you from going [loopy](https://www.urbandictionary.com/define.php?term=Loopy).

-It's useful for those times when you find yourself testing the same inner-feedback loop like repeatedly installing and upgrading the same set of Helm charts on a `kind` cluster for a one line change.
+It's useful for those times when you find yourself testing the same [inner loop](https://tanzu.vmware.com/developer/tv/talk/118/) like repeatedly installing and upgrading the same set of Helm charts on a `kind` cluster after only a couple lines of changes to a values file.

 ![loopy](./docs/images/loopy.gif)